frictionlessdata/frictionless-py/docs/introduction/whats-next.md

 ## Guides

-If you want to know more about core Frictionless Framework concepts:
+If you want to know more about core Frictionless Framework functions:
 - [Guides Overview](../guides/guides-overview.md)

 ## Tutorials